spandian-godaddy/vps4/README.md

 Encrypted Configuration
 =======================
-First, you need to update your Java files to allow unlimited strenght encryption.
+First, you need to update your Java files to allow unlimited strength encryption.
 Download and follow the directions in the readme.txt here: http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html